Menoita99/Liferay-psql-docker/README.md

 sysctl -w vm.max_map_count=262144
 ```

-* If elastic search returns code 137 it may be because it run out of memmory, consider incresing the memmory that docker uses
-and increase the memmory in the docker-compose.yml environment variable of the container.
+* If elastic search returns code 137 it may be because it runs out of memory, consider increasing the memory that docker uses and increasing the memory in the docker-compose.yml environment variable of the container.

 * Documentation: https://learn.liferay.com/dxp/latest/en/installation-and-upgrades/installing-liferay/using-liferay-docker-images.html